Kalaat es Senam

 Kalaat es Senam, Kalaat Senan, or Kalâat Snan (Tunisian Arabic: قلعة سنان) is a town in western Tunisia in the Kef Governorate.
 It is the administrative center of Kalaat Senan Delegation and had 15,621 inhabitants (As of 2014 census).
 The town is a market town for the agriculture in the area, where wheat and oats are grown and cattle and sheep are grazed.

-Kalaat es Senam is named after the nearby fortress (qalat) built upon the Jugurtha Tableland (a mesa).
+Kalaat es Senam is named after the nearby fortress (qal'a) built upon the Jugurtha Tableland (a mesa).

 The town is located within the territory of the Ouled Boughanem tribe.